We’re used to search engines matching the keywords we query, returning pages that contain those words.

 A search engine may search the data graph in addition to just web pages when responding to search queries, in order to provide entity search results in addition to regular search results, such as whom else performed in movies with Tom Hanks.

-It’s much easier if Google might do that for us, like in this carousel:
+It’s much easier if Google might give us information about entities in some manner, like in this carousel:

-A Google patent explores looking at the relationships between different entities to see if it can surface interesting and unexpected connections.
+A Google patent explores looking at the entity connections to see if it can surface interesting and unexpected connections.

 Generating Insightful Connections Between Graph Entities